 Even when not in use tools, power cords, and scrap materials all pose trip hazards.
 If the work is being performed from above falling tools or supplies may cause damage and injury if dropped from scaffolding, ladders, cranes, or helicopters.
 If you perform pressure-testing of boilers and other pressure vessels those tests may result in explosions or fire.

 Completed operations pose a significant threat to HVAC contractors as well.
 Let’s say a heating unit malfunctions, and the cause may be difficult to determine.
 The client may have to hire specialists to determine whether or not it arose from improper operation and maintenance, faulty system design, faulty manufacture, or incorrect installation.
-In addition to maintaining the proper general liability insurance, quality controls such as work order documentation, and employee training, background, and experience are essential to protecting your HVAC business.
+In addition to maintaining the proper general liability HVAC insurance, quality controls such as work order documentation, and employee training, background, and experience are essential to protecting your HVAC business.

 Additionally, contractors performing boiler work, LP gas units, and wood-burning units have high product liability exposures.
 Improperly installed heating units pose potential injury within buildings due to exposure to carbon monoxide and other fumes or gases.